lkopacz/a11y-with-lindsey/src/pages/writing-alternative-text-that-matters/index.md

 >Wouldn't you want the _purpose_ of those photographs to be reflected with assistive technology?

 That's why strategy is more important than the technical aspect.
 This means that you _should_ be partnering with your Marketing Strategy team about writing alternative text.
-This should also be why Design should be involved on branding images and why they put them there.
-If those teams doesn't exist, at the very least we thought about the purpose of the image being there.
+This should also be why Design should be involved in branding images and why they put them there.
+If those teams don't exist, at the very least we thought about the purpose of the image being there.
 My favorite example is the example to the right from [WebAim's documentation on Alt Text](https://webaim.org/techniques/alttext/#context).
 There is an image of George Washington in a battle, but if we were on a site about history or if we were on a site about art, this same image would have very different alternative text.

 ##Don't overthink it